Alexander Hunter (novelist): Later life

 Following the end of the Civil War, Hunter found that Abingdon plantation, which he had inherited, had been confiscated by the United States Tax Commissioners in 1864.
 He won his lands back after the (Bennett v.
 Hunter, 76 U.S. 326) case was decided by the Supreme Court of the United States on March 21, 1870.

 Hunter was employed for 40 years as a clerk in the United States General Land Office.
 In 1877-1879, he served as a Delegate in the Virginia General Assembly and as County Clerk of Alexandria.

 In 1881, Hunter advertised Abingdon for sale.
 During the same year, he sold his remaining Abingdon property at auction to the Alfred Richards Brick Company.
 The property at Abingdon that Hunter once owned is now within Ronald Reagan Washington National Airport, Crystal City and the Aurora Hills section of the Aurora Highlands neighborhood.

 Hunter was married to Alice A. Swain by George Armstrong on June 22, 1882.
 Alice Swain was a student of music at the Philadelphia Academy.
 Hunter sued for divorce on December 10, 1894 after Swain purportedly deserted him in September 6, 1892.
-He married Filah Saunders after the death of his first wife in 1898.
+He married Filah Sanford after the death of his first wife in 1898.

 Hunter authored the story Confederate prisoners in Boston, which was published in 1900.
 He subsequently wrote a seven hundred page memoir Johnny Reb and Billy Yank.
 It was published in 1905 by Neale Publishing Co.
 His final book, The Women of the Debatable Land, was published in 1912.